Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory: Bianchi III Cosmology in gravity Theory

-With these two forms of models, we proceed as follows.
+With these {three} forms of models, we proceed as follows.

-This is a standard form of the $f(R,T)$ gravity model.
-In our study, we consider the explicit form of this model as $f(R,T) = \alpha R + \beta f(T)$.
-Here $\alpha$ and $\beta$ are two free model parameters.
-The metric-independent form of the field equations for the considered $f(R,T)$ model can be written as
+This is a standard mathematical form of the $f(R,T)$ gravity model.
+In our study, we have considered the explicit form of this model as $f(R,T) = \alpha R + \beta f(T)$.
+Here $\alpha$, $\beta$ are two free model parameters.
+The generalized form of the field equations for the considered $f(R,T)$ model can be written as